Weed Use & Marijuana Body High Symptoms

 What Is A Body High?

-When people talk about the body high that results from marijuana use, they are often talking about the effects it actually has on the brain and how they make the body feel.
-Because some of these symptoms are pleasurable, users may feel inclined to continue using marijuana, which can eventually lead to dependence on the drug
+When people talk about the body high that results from marijuana use, they are often talking about the effects it actually has on the brain and how they make the body feel.1 Because some of these symptoms are pleasurable, users may feel inclined to continue using marijuana, which can eventually lead to dependence on the drug

 Ultimately, THC interferes with the functioning of the endocannabinoid system and essentially slows down communication between cells in the nervous system.
-This can result in intense relaxation.
-Coupled with feelings of euphoria and an altered perception of time, color, and space, people essentially feel weightless and uninhibited, and they often equate this feeling to a body high.
+This can result in intense relaxation.1 Coupled with feelings of euphoria and an altered perception of time, color, and space, people essentially feel weightless and uninhibited, and they often equate this feeling to a body high.

-- Rapid heart rate
+- Rapid heart rate.

-- Bloodshot eyes
+- Bloodshot eyes.

-- Increased appetite
+- Increased appetite.

-- Low blood pressure
+- Low blood pressure.

-- Lung diseases, if the marijuana is smoked
+- Lung diseases, if the marijuana is smoked.

-Marijuana is typically smoked or consumed, and it has both short-term and long-term effects on the brain.
-When individuals smoke marijuana, delta-9-tetrahydrocannabinol (THC), which is the mind-altering component of the drug, passes from the lungs to the bloodstream quickly.
-The THC then travels to the brain and other organ systems throughout the body.
 When smoked, the effects of THC come on in a matter of minutes.
 These effects typically peak within 30 minutes and may last for a couple of hours before they subside entirely.
 When marijuana is consumed in food or drink items, it typically takes 30 minutes to one hour for individuals to feel the effects.

 Because the THC in marijuana acts on the same receptors that are responsible for normal brain development and function, consistent use of this drug also has long-term effects, especially in young adults.